Epic-legend128/Graph-Algorithms/README.md

     return r;
 }
 ```
-This method of storing a graph is quite efficient and actually pretty similar to the method used in this repository.
+This method of storing a graph is quite efficient and actually pretty similar to just using a vector of vertex objects.
 Its lookup time is at worse $O(V)$, where V is the number of nodes, however, it is practically less and it is usually much more space-efficient than the adjacency matrix, with space complexity of $O(E)$, where E is the number of edges.
 Of course, E can be at worse equal to $V^2$, but usually, that is not the case.
 So even though the adjacency matrix and list may at first glance take up the same amount of space, the fact that the list version uses vectors with adjustable length contributes to an overall decrease in size by increasing some of its time complexity.

 ### Edge List
 Finally, another popular method of storing graphs is the edge list.
-Basically, with this method you store in a list all of the edges present in the graph without caring about the nodes.
+Basically, with this method you store in a <strong>list all of the edges</strong> present in the graph without caring about the nodes.
 Each edge in this list is represented by three values, two of them are the values of the two vertices connected and the final one is the weight of the edge.
-To accomplish this I just created another custom struct.
+To accomplish this I just created another <strong>custom struct</strong>.
 The code for the conversion between the vector of vertices and the edge list is:
 ```c++
 struct edge {
     int a, b, w;